Azure/azure-sdk/docs/ReviewProcess.md

 we recommend that you schedule a pre-review (consulting session) before you start working on the APIs.

 Note: Azure SDK Reviews are not REST API (nor swagger) reviews.
 We review language-specific SDK APIs.
-In particular, we review .NET, Python, Java, and JavaScript APIs.
+In particular, we review .NET, Python, Java, and JavaScript APIs, and in rare cases C++, Go, and other language SDKs.

 ## What to Prepare for a Review
 To conduct a review, we need the following things from the owners of the SDK: